 4. Don’t be offended that we haven’t shared everything with you.

-Like I said, INFJs yearn for long-term relationships.
+Like I said, INFJs yearn for deep, long-lasting relationships.
 However, most of what we find are half-attempted friendships that leave us feeling drained.
-So, we end up keeping most of what we think and do to ourselves.
+So we keep most of our thoughts, feelings — even what we did today — to ourselves.
 We’ve been burned before.
-So, we give out personal information like gold coins.
-There’s more where that came from, sure, but what you receive is valuable to us, and now to you.
+We give out personal information like gold coins.
+There’s more where that came from, but what you receive is valuable to us, and now to you.

 5. If you want to get to know us, hang out with us one-on-one.

 For example, one of my best guy friends and I had a very personal, hour-long conversation about snow and what it symbolized to each of us.
-It reminded him of his travels and the friends he met in places that snowed.
+It reminded him of his travels and the friends he met in the places where it snows.
 For me, snow is the promise of Christmas and sweaters and all things comfortable.

-Read this: 10 Type Secrets of the INFJ Personality Type
+- 10 Secrets of the INFJ, the Rarest Personality Type